atas/ssg/README.md

 - **Basic PHP**: PHP stands as a robust templating and server-side language, eliminating the need to learn new templating languages.

-- **No Framework**: No learning a new frameworks or application.
+- **No Framework**: No learning new frameworks or applications.
 Familiarity with basic PHP is enough to get started.
 Just create your own HTML and PHP files.

 - **Markdown & Beyond**: Write blog posts or create pages with Markdown.
 Need more complexity?
 Create HTML or PHP files.